avi8230/WS_public/README.md

 7. **Payments Server (Server 7):**
    - Handles payment transactions for site usage and controls access to the site.
    - Connected to the PayPal server for payment processing.

+8. **Translation Server (Server 8):**
+   - Translates between any languages.
+   - Connected to Google's translation server.

+9. **WordToSentence Server (Server 9):**
+   - Takes a word as input and generates a sentence mentioning the word using artificial intelligence.
+   - Connected to OpenAI's ChatGPT server.

 ## Code Availability
 The publicly available code is partial and intended solely for demonstration purposes.